BorjaRuizReverter/randomInputsPhysicsExams/README.md

 # randomInputsPhysicsExams
-An exam's database repository that uses Latex with R chunks
+A database of Physics exercises for generating Physics exams made with Sweave (R + LaTeX)